WeTransfer/format_parser/README.md

 ## Currently supported filetypes:

-`TIFF, PSD, PNG, MP3, JPEG, GIF, DPX, AIFF, WAV, FDX`
+`TIFF, PSD, PNG, MP3, JPEG, GIF, DPX, AIFF, WAV, FDX, MOV, MP4`

 ...with more on the way!